 - Lost wages from time spent away from work

 Based on North Carolina Laws, the car insurance payments for injury are as follow:

 - At least $30,000 for bodily injury for one person

 - At least $60,000 for bodily injury for two or more people

 - At least $25,000 for property damage in any one accident

 The list above only describes the minimum amounts that an insured driver is required by law to have in North Carolina.
 The amount of coverage will differ depending on the state where the car is insured.

 How is Fault Determined in an NC Auto Accident?

-North Carolina is one of the states that follow the pure contributory negligence system to establish fault in car accidents.
-Under this law, the driver who is determined to be at fault for the accident doesn’t qualify to receive compensation. while it might seem straightforward, this law makes it very difficult for a person who’s just partially at fault for the accident to get any form of compensation.
+North Carolina follows the pure contributory negligence system to establish fault following a car accident.
+Under NC’s contributory negligence law, the driver who is at fault for the crash will be unable to receive compensation.
+This law makes it difficult for anyone who is just partially at fault for the accident to receive compensation.

-- A person is driving on a straight road at about 8 mph above the speed limit.
-The driver in front unexpectedly turns left and causes a collision, while the person in question had the right of way.
-The court finds this person 10% at fault for the accident for speeding, making them ineligible for compensation.
+You’re driving on a straight road at 8 mph over the speed limit.
+A driver in front of you turns left in a way that causes a collision, even when you had the right of way.
+The court finds you 10% at fault for speeding, which makes you eligible for $0 in compensation.